usrbinnc/netcat-cpi-kernel-module/README.md

 * @mark-bi added support for auto-creating our /dev/netcat device.
 Thanks, Mark!
 * @arfar pointed out that not everyone wants to clone public repos over SSH, and updated the clone instructions to https.
 Thanks!
 * @jmtd simplified the command to play audio by removing the extra instance of cat.
 Thanks!
+* @gregkh for making our module coherent with standard Linux style and cleaning up some other loose ends.